JasonFantl/JasonFantl.github.io/_posts/2024-03-03-Firefly-Synchronization.md

 </div>
 </div>

-But this removes the phase deltas where it's most critical, when fireflies flash near each other, and so we should ignore it.
+But this removes the phase deltas where it's most critical, when fireflies flash near each other, and so isn't as useful.

+[ TODO try sin desync with frequency, like in the continuos version, see if it works well in the pulse version ]

 ## Frequency Synchronization

 And now what if the frequency is random for each firefly?
 This suddenly looks much more difficult.
-Ah, but let's play around and see what happens anyway.
-First, what does a swarm of fireflies trying to synchronize phase look like with varying frequencies/intervals?
+Let's play around and see what happens anyway.
+First, what does a swarm of fireflies trying to synchronize phase look like with varying frequencies?

 ![fireflies with varying frequencies and trying to align phases](no_frequency_sync.gif){: .center w="300" }

 They can't synchronize.
 Even if for a moment they were to synchronize, the longer frequency fireflies would take longer to flash next time, throwing everyone out of sync again.

 We need an additional mechanism to update our frequency.
 When we see a flash after our own, then perhaps our interval is too short, and a longer interval would cause us to flash later next time.
-Now, we might already have the right frequency and it's just our phase that's incorrect, in which case the next time we'll see the flash early and we'll update back to the correct frequency, slowly honing in on the correct parameters.

 We can use exactly the same code as the phase synchronization, but for frequency synchronization.
 In fact, the only thing that changes is the sign (you can imagine if we want to flash later, that means we turn the clock back, subtracting, and we make the interval longer, adding).

 ```
-flashTimer -= timerPercent*flashInterval*sin(flashTimer/flashInterval*2*Pi);
+flashTimer -= couplingConstant*flashInterval*sin(flashTimer/flashInterval*2*Pi);
-flashInterval += timerPercent*flashInterval*sin(flashTimer/flashInterval*2*Pi);
+flashInterval += couplingConstant*flashInterval*sin(flashTimer/flashInterval*2*Pi);
 ```

 Later we may want to play with different coupling strengths for phase and frequency synchronization, but this works well enough for now.